kmith/MAPcore-Documentation/source/StellateGanglion.rst

 The flatmaps represents a high-level view of overall connectivity of the autonomic nervous system.
 This pane provides the below functionalities:

-1. |organs| icon provides an option to display or hide a selected organ/system.(is this correct terminology????? )
+1. |organs| icon provides an option to display or hide a selected organ/system.

 2. |zoom-in| icon lets you zoom-in  and |zoom-out| icon zoom-out the flatmap.